yongjhih/smaug/source/includes/asides/_testing_with_oauth.md

 => <#OAuth2::AccessToken ...>
 ```

-You now have access to the TradegGecko API.
+You now have access to the TradeGecko API.

 ### Making your first TradeGecko API request